j-cube/alembic-builder/README.md

-J-CUBE ALEMBIC BUILDER
+J Cube Alembic Builder
 ======================

-The provided scripts automatically compile everything (Alembic and all its dependencies), installing to a single directory (`$TGT`).
+The provided scripts automatically compile everything (Alembic or `Multiverse` and all the dependencies), installing to a single directory (`$TGT`).

+Before launching the scripts, be sure to checkout the most appropriate branch for your system, for
+example:

+	git checkout linux-gcc48-multiverse-2.0.0

-Before launching the scripts, edit env-build-config.sh setting environment variables as desired.
+Then before continuing, edit env-build-config.sh setting environment variables as desired.
 The most influential are:

 * `TGT`: the target directory where everything will be installed (default: `/opt/jcube`)
 * `TARGET_64`: if the target is 64 bit (default: `yes`)
 * `PYTHON_VERSION`: if using 2.6 or 2.7 (default: `2.6`)

-Then create the target directory.
-For example:

-	sudo mkdir -p /opt/jcube
-	sudo chown $UID:$GID /opt/jcube

 Then, simply run: